-Going over the 4 most important things that you need to know when cleaning razor clams.
 Going over How to Clean Razor Clams.
 What tools you need.
-How to set up your kitchen to clean razor clams.
-How to store razor clams!
+How to set up your kitchen to clean them, and how to store them!

 Part 6 of 6 series on How to Dig Razor Clams